Otidea bufonia

 Otidea bufonia is a species of apothecial fungus belonging to the family Pyronemataceae.
-This is a rare European species occurring singly or in small groups on soil in woodland.
 The fruit body appears from late summer to early autumn as a dark brown, deep cup, split down one side, up to 6 cm high and the same across.

+A rare European species, it occurs singly or in small groups on soil in woodland.

+While similar to many other species within Otidea, bufonia can be characterized by its narrow fusoid ascospores and the presence of hyphae with striate resinous exudates in the medullary excipulum.